ainsleyowens/ainsleyowens.github.io/README.md

 ## About Me

-I am a senior at Southern New Hampshire University, graduating with my Bachelor of Science in Biology.
+I am a senior at Southern New Hampshire University, graduating with my Bachelor of Science in Biology and a minor in Public Health.
 Throughout my time at SNHU, my main interest and academic focus has been Human Biology.
 Post-graduation, I am looking to work in the medical field.
 Prior to taking this BioInformatics course, I did not have any previous experience with coding, BioStatistics, or RStudio.
 I am hopeful that the skills and knowledge I attained from this course will be beneficial in my future career.

 ## Work with Penguins

 I started learning how to use R by working with the Palmer Penguins data set.
 During this project, I learned and practiced the basics of R. I ran an analysis using a small subset of 44 penguins.
+I ran this analysis by using R to organize the data into lists by species, geographical location, sex, and size.
+Using some newly learned functions of R, I was able to determine how physical features like bill length, flipper length, and body size varied by species and sex.
+I also created graphs and tables to visualize this data.
 If you are interested, you can view my analysis [here](https://ainsleyowens.github.io/BioStatisticsAnalysis/PalmerPenguinsAnalysis.html).

 # Work with Squirrels
 I then continued learning how to use R by working with the NYC Squirrels Census data set.
 I ran an analysis on 2,373 squirrels.
+I organized the data by several factors; fur color, age, and behavior.
+I also analyzed how behavior differs based on age and time of day.
 If you are interested, you can view my analysis [here](https://ainsleyowens.github.io/BioStatisticsAnalysis/SquirrelAnalysis.html).

 ## Work with Genomes